SSyl/google-nest-telegram-sync/README.md

 ## How It Works

 1. The script runs on a configurable schedule (default: every 2 minutes)
-2. Checks for new camera events in the last 3 hours (Google's retention limit)
+2. Fetches camera events from **Google Home API** (last 3 hours)
+   - Gets event types (person, package, animal, vehicle, motion, sound)
+   - Gets precise timestamps for each event
+   - Automatically combines multiple concurrent events
-3. Downloads any new video clips
+3. Downloads video clips from **Nest API** using timestamps from Google Home
-4. Sends them to your Telegram channel with timestamp
+4. Sends videos to your Telegram channel with event type and timestamp
 5. Tracks sent events in `sent_events.json` to prevent duplicates
 6. Auto-cleans events older than 7 days from the tracking file

+**Architecture Note:** This mirrors Google's own website architecture:
+- Google Home API provides event metadata and types
+- Nest API provides video file storage and delivery

 ## Requirements